Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 The reason why is, I fail to grow exciting new species all the time.

-That is why I am always buying new species and swapping cool seeds with my other customers.
+That is why I am always buying new species and swapping cool new species with my other customers.

 I definitely don’t have a “green thumb” and I’m not bloody magical.

-I fail all the time, 100’s of species a year, pretty much a couple every week.
+I fail all the time, 100’s of species a year, pretty much a couple failures every week all year round.

-When I fail, I just look at what I did, what is the most likely reason for the failure.
+When I fail, I just look at what I did and take a guess at what is the most likely reason for the failure.

 I then make a few changes to my growing conditions and I have another crack at it.